10 Reasons Why You Should Buy The Universim

 Just like any God game, this game has many aspects of a God game, like creating a tornado, creating a massive earthquake, destroying your Nuggets' houses with your awesome God abilities, and even enlisting fear or peace with your nuggets.
 However, these powers come at a price.
 You now have creator points.
 They behave the same way as currency, only you gain points by showing your awesome might at the right time.

 Be careful, though, because when you show your awesome Godly powers, some of those points go down.
 Luckily, they replenish themselves as soon as you're finished.
 As of the recent update, you get to use 4 main powers; wrath, influence, protection, and creation.
 Currently, there are no creation powers yet.
-I believe as soon as either v0.0.22 or 0.0.23 comes up, the developers will find a power of creation.

 8. Buildings, buildings, and more buildings.